rolldown/rolldown/web/docs/contrib-guide/build.md

 Typically, rolldown has two main packages:

-- `@rolldown/node`, which is the final npm package that users will install directly.
+- `rolldown`, which is the final npm package that users will install directly.
 - `@rolldown/node-binding`, which is the glue part that binds Rust and Node.js together.

 ## Incremental Build